Dakraid/PowerOfTwo/README.md

 The "" aren't required as long as your path doesn't contain whitespaces.

 ## Dependencies:
-PowerOfTwo requires "sys","getopt","magic","os", and "re"
+PowerOfTwo requires sys, getopt, magic, os, and re

 Building the exe requires cx_Freeze as well as idna
 >pip install cx_Freeze idna